vesparny/angular-kickstart/README.md

 ### Features

-* javascript file continuous linting.
+* JavaScript file continuous linting.
-* sass continuous compiling.
+* SASS continuous compiling.
-* unit test ready and configured.
+* Unit testing ready and configured.
-* html templates converted into strings and attached to javascript files (to avoid one http call for every template).
+* HTML templates converted into strings and attached to javascript files (to avoid one http call for every template).
-* proxy every request to `/api` (configurable of course) to your backend listening on another port.
+* Proxy every request to `/api` (configurable of course) to your backend listening on another port.
-* livereload.
+* Livereload.
-* static resources minification and optimization for production.
+* Static resources minification and optimization for production.
 * html5mode enabled by default (and fully handled by the build connect middleware).

 **See also the CHANGELOG.md file**